zouyaoji/vue-cesium/docs/md/en/geometry/vc-geometry-rectangle.md

-# RectangleGeometry
+# RectangleGeometry, RectangleOutlineGeometry

-The `vc-geometry-rectangle` component is used to load a rectangle geometry that describes a cartographic rectangle on an ellipsoid centered at the origin.
-Need to be used as a subcomponent of `vc-instance-geometry`.
-Can be mounted to `vc-primitive` or `vc-primitive-ground`.
+- The `vc-geometry-rectangle` component is used to load a geometry that describes a cartographic rectangle on an ellipsoid centered at the origin.
+- The `vc-geometry-outline-rectangle` component is used to load a geometry that describes the outline of a a cartographic rectangle on an ellipsoid centered at the origin.
+- It needs to be used as a sub-component of `vc-instance-geometry`, can be mounted on `vc-primitive` or `vc-primitive-ground`.

 ## Example

-### Load RectangleGeometry with `vc-geometry-rectangle`
+### Load RectangleGeometry

 #### preview